baltth/astro/docs/obs/archimedes-aristillus-autolycus-2025-08-14.md

 ![Archimedes, Aristillus, Autolycus](../img/archimedes-aristillus-autolycus-20250905.jpg)

-First sketch of the Moon.
+My first sketch of the Moon.
+I didn't prepare this, just simply had a night when observing anything else was impossible due to the bad seeing.
+Now I'm sure I'll do more in the future.

 Objects | Archimedes, Aristillus, Autolycus
 -|-